Rutgers Federal Work Study: Employer Information

 Statement of Confidentiality

 It is strongly recommended that supervisors have every FWSP student employee sign a Statement of Confidentiality Agreement.
 Departments are also permitted to develop their own confidentiality agreements.
 Please notify the appropriate staff member below immediately if you suspect a breach of confidentiality:

 Departmental and University Requirements

 FWSP student employees are considered employees of the department they work for and the university.
 Therefore, they should complete any training modules, certifications, acknowledgments, etc., that are required by their hiring department and/or the university, just as any other employee of the department would.

 Specifically, all new FWSP student employees should complete the online training course regarding the university’s policy on Sexual Misconduct.
 FWSP student employees should be encouraged to complete the online training course upon receipt of their personalized email message from UHR, and must be paid if completing the training while at work (which is recommended).
 Please note: the SEO does not administer the online training course.
-If you or your student employees have questions about the course, please email the directly.
+If you or your student employees have questions about the course, please email the Office of Employment Equity directly.

 Supervision of FWSP Student Employees